fmrtl73/pxdocs/content/key-management/vault/_index.md

 noicon: true
 ---

-Portworx can integrate with Vault to store your encryption keys, secrets, and credentials.
-This topic explains how to get a Portworx cluster connected to a Vault endpoint, and use it to store secrets that you can use for encrypting volumes.
+Portworx can integrate with Vault to store your encryption keys/secrets, credentials or passwords.
+This guide will get a Portworx cluster connected to a Vault endpoint.
+The Vault endpoint could be used to store secrets that will be used for encrypting volumes.

 ## Setting up Vault